GACJ/complib-help/docs/methods/overview.md

 ## Related methods
 ![Related methods tab expanded](../img/related_methods_tab_expanded.png) Methods may be **related** to other methods in a number of different ways.
-Named methods which are related to the current method in any of the following ways will be listed in this tab in the appropriate field.
+Methods which are related to the current method in any of the following ways will be listed in this tab.

 Halflead/leadend variants
-:   A halflead/leadend variant of a method is any method which differs from it only by which place is made at the halflead/leadend.
+:   A halflead/leadend variant of a method is any method which differs from it only by which change is made at the halflead/leadend.
 For example, [Cambridge Surprise Minor](https://complib.org/method/14568) and [Primrose Surprise Minor](https://complib.org/method/14570) are leadend variants.

-!!! tip
     Hovering over the name of a halflead/leadend variant will indicate the way in which its halflead (HL) and/or leadend (LE) differs from the current method.

 Reverse